FionaCLin/epipro/Reports/Design Details.md

 #### Host Environment
 Our EpiPro Application will be hosted under this domain name -- https://epiproapp.appspot.com/, and deployed and run in standard environment of google cloud app engine, because its microservices allow a large application to be decomposed into independent constituent parts.
 This enhance the cohesion of each part.
 To serve a single user or API request, our proposed microservices-based application can call many internal and external microservices or data source to compose its response.

-What's more, its cloud platform has comprehensive documentation of hosting a flask python app under development and deployment.
-Moreover, it provides us with sufficient account quota to build and deploy our app for 12 months.
+What's more, google cloud platform has comprehensive documentation and tutorial as well as code example of hosting a flask python app under development and deployment.
+Moreover, it provides us with sufficient free trial account quota to build and deploy our app for 12 months.
+It meets our EpiPro Application requirement to serve REST API request 24/7.

 #### Data Storage
 WHO is selected as our data source.
 As our app is more inclined to use by academics research and medical professionals.
 The disease report data are proposed to update and cache on the monthly basis.
 For retriving and storing external data soure, mongo db is selected for our project because it is widely used and get a lot of continuing supports from the mongo db community.
-Additionally, some of our team members have previous experiences in it.
+Additionally, some of our team members have previous experiences in it on mLab and the ten weeks time constraits for our project.
+So mongo db is selectd and is able to speed up the project development.

 #### Testing and CICD

 Testing is vital to create system component.
 To ensure every build of the project working properly, unit tests are developed and run against to each build.
 Our unit testing for APIs are required for each function within our web server and developed with pytest.
 Pytest is the flask built-in test framework.
 ![CI Testing Diagram](continuous-delivery-with-travis-ci-1architecture.png "CI Testing") CI Testing Diagram sources from [https://cloud.google.com/solutions/continuous-delivery-with-travis-ci]